Stop Security Risks in PCB Design Collaboration with Encrypted File Sharing

 Sensitive data transmitted over unsecured networks is like a postcard in a public square—anybody can read it and, if it’s interesting, walk off with it.
 It goes without saying that WiFi eavesdropping and other interception techniques can expose crucial design information to competitors or malicious actors.

-To begin, companies must consider the solutions available for encrypted file transfers.
-There are many on the market, including those provided by obvious household names like Google, Microsoft, and Apple, each of which offers enterprise support.
-Names aside, it’s the features of dedicated file transfer solutions that matter; you need one that is purpose-built and offers a range of advanced features.
+To begin, companies must consider the secure collaboration tools available for encrypted file transfers.
+There are many on the market, including those provided by household names like Google, Microsoft, and Apple, each of which offers enterprise support.
+Names aside, it’s the features of dedicated encrypted collaboration tools that matter; you need one that is purpose-built and offers a range of advanced features.
 Nice-to-haves include:

 • High-grade encryption algorithms like AES-256, Rivest-Shamir-Adleman (RSA), and Elliptic Curve Cryptography (ECC) are used to safeguard data both in transit and at rest.

-• Fine-grained permissions allow admin teams to control who can access specific files or folders to enhance security and reduce the risk of unauthorized access.
+• Fine-grained permissions allow admin teams to control who can access specific files or folders.
 The most commonly used methods include role-based access control (RBAC), two-factor authentication (2FA), and IP whitelisting.

 • Comprehensive audit logs provide detailed records of all file transfers so that administrators can track activity, identify potential breaches, and meet compliance requirements.
 When it comes to compliance specifically, consider providers whose platforms comply with industry standards like SOC2 and ISO 27001.